Cook it

-Cook it is a Canadian meal kit service available in Quebec, Ontario and the Maritime Provinces of Canada.
+Freshprep, originally known as Cook it, is a Canadian meal kit service available in Quebec, Ontario and the Maritime Provinces of Canada.
 Based in Montreal, it is established as the first meal kit company in Canada.
+Cook it's subscription service entails the delivery of boxes containing ingredient bags and recipe cards for breakfasts and dinners, as well as ready-to-eat meals and products including beverages, snacks, and lunch items.

-Cook it’s subscription service includes the delivery of boxes consisting of ingredient bags and recipe cards for breakfast and dinners and also offers ready-to-eat meals and complementary products such as beverages, snacks and lunch items.
+In December 2019, Cook it acquired the competing company Missfresh, which led to an increase of 30,000 subscribers to its service.
+Cook it underwent a wave of hirings and has more than 500 employees.
+In May 2020, Cook it surpassed the status of a small and medium-sized enterprise (SME).

-In December 2019, Cook it acquired the competing company Missfresh, and added 30,000 subscribers to its service.
-Following a significant sales growth resulting in a wave of hirings, Cook it counts more than 500 employees and quit the status of SME in May 2020.
+In February 2024, Fresh Prep Foods acquired Cook it.

 History

 Founding

 Cook it was founded by Judith Fetzer, Patrick Chamberland and Thomas Dubrana in 2014.
 It was then the first meal kit company in Canada.
-Since its creation, the company's mission has focused on families and the idea of simplifying meal preparation for parents and young professionals.
+Since its creation, the company's stated mission has focused on families and the idea of simplifying meal preparation for parents and young professionals.

-In June 2014, Judith and Patrick presented the company on the show Dans l'oeil du dragon, the Quebec version of Dragon’s Den.
+In June 2014, Judith and Patrick presented the company on the show Dans l'oeil du dragon, the Québécois version of Dragon’s Den.

 In 2016, Judith Fetzer presented once again Cook it on television, this time on the Canadian version of Dragon's Den.
-This time, she receives offers from four “dragons” (investors), and concluded a partnership with Arlene Dickinson.
-The same year, the registration of Judith Fetzer in the Adopte Inc. program, dedicated to supporting young entrepreneurs, led to her "adoption" by Alain Bouchard, who then became a mentor for Cook it’s development.
+This time, she received offers from four “dragons” (investors), and concluded a partnership with Arlene Dickinson.
+In the same year, the registration of Judith Fetzer in the Adopte Inc. program, dedicated to supporting young entrepreneurs, led to her "adoption" by Alain Bouchard, who then became a mentor for Cook it’s development.

 Acquisitions

 In April 2017, 5 months after the arrival of Alain Bouchard as a mentor for the company, Cook it acquired Kuisto, a competing company, and merged its activities.
-Cook it made a second competing business acquisition on December 9, 2019 with the purchase of MissFresh from the Metro supermarket chain.
+Cook it made a second competing business acquisition on December 9, 2019, with the purchase of MissFresh from the Metro supermarket chain.
 This operation doubled the size of Cook it, which thereafter had 260 employees and 30,000 subscribers to its services.